RepoForks/blog/source/2017-08-07-droids-on-roids-how-to-connect-physical-devices-to-bitrise-io.html.markdown

 overlay: /images/droids-on-roids-overlay.jpg
 ---

-_Guest blog by Karol Wrótniak, mobile developer at Droids on Roids.
-The original post appeared on [Droids on Roids blog](https://www.thedroidsonroids.com/blog/how-to-connect-physical-devices-to-bitrise-io)_.
+_Guest blog by Karol Wrótniak, mobile developer at Droids On Roids.
+The original post appeared on [Droids On Roids blog](https://www.thedroidsonroids.com/blog/how-to-connect-physical-devices-to-bitrise-io)_.

 >[Droids On Roids](https://www.thedroidsonroids.com/) is a full-service iOS, Android and backend development company from Poland offering sophisticated mobile solutions from design to store release and building high-performing mobile apps for start-ups and great brands.
 With 50+ mobile applications in their portfolio, Droids on Roids' solutions serve millions of users across platforms and channels.